-There are plenty of ways you can get stuck while on the road – from being stuck in the mud, a vehicle that has slid off the road and down a bank, a vehicle stuck in a snow bank and the most common, probably – stuck in the sand!
-These will quickly put a road trip or even worse, an evacuation, to an end.
+There are plenty of ways you can get stuck while on the road – such as being stuck in the mud, or even sand… These will quickly put a road trip or even worse, an evacuation, to an end.

 Getting a vehicle out of the mud quickly can be tricky depending on the angle.
 Often, vehicles veer too close to the edge of the road and the muddy bank gives way and they slide down a bit.